Sipaa-Projects/soapine/CONFIG.md

 ## Structure of the config file

-The Limine configuration file is comprised of *assignments* and *entries*.
+The Soapine configuration file is comprised of *assignments* and *entries*.
 Comments begin in '#' and can only be on their own lines.

 ### Entries and sub-entries